cterp/pyladies-intermediate-python/README.md

 ![PyLadies Logo](logo.jpeg)
 ## January 28, 2016

+## Version
+The modules were written using Python 2.7.

 ## pytest
 These programs make use of the testing framework ```pytest```.
 See the [pytest](http://pytest.org/latest/) website for more information.